-A junctional rhythm occurs when the electrical activation of the heart originates near or within the AV node instead of from the SA node.
-Since the normal ventricular conduction system (His-Purkinje) is used, the QRS complex is frequently narrow.
-A junctional rhythm is normally slow (< 60 beats per minute) and when faster is referred to as an accelerated junctional rhythm.
+A junctional rhythm occurs when the electrical activation of the heart originates near or within the atrioventricular node, rather than from the sinoatrial node.
+Because the normal ventricular conduction system (His-Purkinje) is used, the QRS complex is frequently narrow.
+A junctional rhythm is normally slow — less than 60 beats per minute.
+When faster, it is referred to as an accelerated junctional rhythm.

-Since the electrical activation originates at or near the AV node, the P wave frequently is not seen.
-It can be buried within the QRS complex, slightly before the QRS complex or slightly after the QRS complex.
-The morphology of the P wave will not be similar to the sinus P wave (which is normally upright in lead II and biphasic in lead V1).
-Frequently, the P wave is inverted in lead II if it can be seen at all.
-A pacemaker may be needed to relieve symptoms when no reversible cause is found such as AV blocking medications or electrolyte disturbances.
+Because the electrical activation originates at or near the AV node, the P wave is frequently not seen; it can be buried within the QRS complex, slightly before the QRS complex or slightly after the QRS complex.
+The morphology of the P wave will not be similar to the sinus P wave, which is normally upright in lead II and biphasic in lead V1.
+Often, the P wave is inverted in lead II, if it can be seen at all.
+A pacemaker may be needed to relieve symptoms when no reversible cause — i.e. AV blocking medications or electrolyte disturbances — is found.

 The strip below shows a junctional rhythm with retrograde P waves seen just before the QRS complex.
 The second rhythm strip shows retrograde P waves just after the QRS complex.